Halifax Exhibition Centre Mixed-Use Development

 How can I participate in the process and provide feedback?

+Additional engagement opportunities will be available later in the planning process and will include a public hearing before a decision is made by Halifax Regional Council.
 More details about the Regional Council endorsed public participation program can be found in Attachment A of the Initiation Report.
 The participation program includes engaging with key community interest groups as well as local residents and property owners.